THE ALLIANCE TO SAVE ENERGY RESOURCES

-As a Senior Associate, Akin conducts quantitative and qualitative analysis on federal energy efficiency legislation, policies, and programs and provides research assistance for primary Strategic Initiatives like the Active Efficiency Collaborative.
-He also supports content creation for the Collaborative website, with a focus on supporting case study development.
+Akin was the Manager of Research and Analysis with the Alliance through April 2022.
+In this role, Akin conducted quantitative and qualitative analysis on federal energy efficiency legislation, policies, and programs and provides research assistance for primary Strategic Initiatives like the Active Efficiency Collaborative.
+He also supported content creation for the Collaborative website, with a focus on supporting case study development.

-Before joining the Alliance to Save Energy, he worked as a Radio Frequency engineer with Sprint Wireless followed by a two-year stint in the nonprofit world doing youth development work.
+Before joining the Alliance to Save Energy, Akin worked as a Radio Frequency Engineer with Sprint Wireless, followed by a two-year stint in the nonprofit world doing youth development work.

 In recent years, Akin has turned his attention to environmental impact work.
 At the Walton Family Foundation, he worked on strategies for improving water quality in the Mississippi river basin.
-As an Environmental Defense Fund Climate Corps Fellow, he worked with the Maryland Port Administration, helping think through what their fleet electrification strategy should look like from an operational and environmental standpoint given the unique working conditions of seaports.
+As an Environmental Defense Fund Climate Corps Fellow, he worked with the Maryland Port Administration, helping develop their fleet electrification strategy from an operational and environmental standpoint given the unique working conditions of seaports.

 Help the Alliance advocate for policies to use energy more efficiently – supporting job creation, reduced emissions, and lower costs.
 Contact your member of Congress.